-This is traditionally used to treat seizures, but can also help reduce hot flashes.
-It is another drug that is useful for women who cannot use estrogen therapy and can help those who have nighttime hot flashes.
+Gabapentin is traditionally used to treat seizures but can also help reduce hot flashes.
+It is another helpful drug for women who cannot use estrogen therapy.
+IT can help those who have nighttime hot flashes.

-This is a pill or patch normally used to treat high blood pressure but which can also help provide some relief from hot flashes.
+Clonidine is a pill or patch usually used to treat high blood pressure and help provide some relief from hot flashes.

 If required as part of your menopause treatment, we may recommend medications to prevent or treat osteoporosis.
 Vitamin D supplements can help strengthen bones.

-Self-help strategies can be a useful part of menopause treatment and can help prevent or reduce the effects of many of the signs and symptoms of menopause.
+Self-help strategies can be a valuable part of menopause treatment and can help prevent or reduce the effects of many of the signs and symptoms of menopause.
 If you suffer from hot flashes, make sure you drink plenty of cool water and dress in layers.
-It can be useful to try and pinpoint what triggers your hot flashes.
+It can be helpful to try and pinpoint what triggers your hot flashes.

-Some women find their hot flashes are worsened by caffeine, alcohol, spicy foods, or hot beverages.
+Some women find their hot flashes to worsen from caffeine, alcohol, spicy foods, or hot beverages.
 Make sure you get enough sleep, and you may find it helpful to practice relaxation techniques.
 Strengthening your pelvic floor muscles with exercises called Kegel exercises can help to improve urinary symptoms.
 Regularly exercising will protect you against heart disease, osteoporosis, and other problems associated with aging.

 There are alternative medicines that claim to treat the symptoms of menopause, including dietary and herbal supplements.
-If you do wish to use these products, please discuss them with us first as the FDA doesn’t regulate herbal products.
+Please discuss them with us first if you wish to use them, as the FDA doesn’t regulate herbal products.
 Some can interact with other medicines and could put your health at risk.

 Menopause Treatment Plan for Patients in NYC

-Our doctors can help manage your signs and symptoms as well as to prevent or manage chronic conditions that can occur with aging.
-Possible menopause treatments are: Hormone Therapy, Vaginal Estrogen, Low-Dose, Antidepressants, Gabapentin, Clonidine, Osteoporosis Treatments.
+Our doctors can help manage your signs and symptoms and prevent or manage chronic conditions.
+Possible menopause treatments are Hormone Therapy, Vaginal Estrogen, Low-Dose, Antidepressants, Gabapentin, Clonidine, Osteoporosis Treatments.

-Please make an appointment with one of our menopause specialist in Midtown Manhattan or Upper East Side.
-Our medical care NYC, internal medicine doctors look forward to meeting you!
+Please make an appointment with one of our menopause specialists in Midtown Manhattan or Upper East Side.
+Our medical care NYC internal medicine doctors look forward to meeting you!